OWASP/Top10/2017/en/0xA2-Authentication.md

 ## Am I vulnerable to attack?

-Evidence of identity, authentication and session management are critical for separating malicious unauthenticated attackers with users who you might have a legal relationship.
+Evidence of identity, authentication and session management are critical for separating malicious unauthenticated attackers with authorized users.

 Common authentication vulnerabilities include:

-* permits credential stuffing, which is where the attacker has a list of valid usernames and passwords
+* permits [credential stuffing](https://www.owasp.org/index.php/Credential_stuffing), which is where the attacker has a list of valid usernames and passwords
 * permits brute force or other automated attacks
 * permits default, weak or well-known passwords, such as "Password1" or "admin/admin"
 * weak or ineffectual credential recovery and forgot password processes, such as "knowledge-based answers", which cannot be made safe
 * plain text, encrypted, or weakly hashed passwords permit the rapid recovery of passwords using GPU crackers or brute force tools
-* Missing or ineffective multi-factor authentication
+* Missing or ineffective multi-factor authentication.

 ## How do I prevent

+* Do not ship or deploy with any default credentials, particularly for admin users
-* [Store passwords using a modern one way hash function](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet#Leverage_an_adaptive_one-way_function), such as Argon2, with sufficient work factor to prevent realistic GPU cracking attacks
+* [Store passwords using a modern one way hash function](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet#Leverage_an_adaptive_one-way_function), such as Argon2 or PBKDF2, with sufficient work factor to prevent realistic GPU cracking attacks
-* Implement multi-factor authentication where possible to prevent credential stuffing, brute force, automated, and stolen credential attacks
-* Implement rate limiting to limit the impact of automated attacks, credential stuffing, brute force, and default password attacks
-* Implement weak password checks, such as testing a new password against a list of the top 10000 worst passwords
+* Implement weak password checks, such as testing new or changed passwords against a list of the [top 10000 worst passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords)
-* Do not ship with default credentials, particularly for admin users
+* Remove outdated complexity rules and password rotation controls, replacing with NIST 800-63 controls (minimum 8 and at least 64 character length passwords.
+The use of password managers should not be blocked to allow advanced users to use long, random passwords
+* Ensure registration, credential recovery, and API pathways are hardened against account enumeration attacks by using the same messages for all outcomes.
+* Where possible, implement multi-factor authentication to prevent credential stuffing, brute force, automated, and stolen credential attacks, or as per NIST 800-63 require longer passwords (at least 12-16 characters minimum) if MFA is not an option
 * Permit users to logout, and enforce logout on the server
 * Log authentication failures, such that alerting administrators when credential stuffing, brute force or other attacks

-Larger organizations should consider using a federated identity product or service that includes evidence of identity, common identity attack protections, multi-factor authentication, monitoring and alerting of identity misuse.
+Large and high performing organizations should consider using a federated identity product or service that includes evidence of identity, common identity attack protections, multi-factor authentication, monitoring and alerting of identity misuse.
+Additionally, they may wish to implement rate limiting to limit the impact of automated attacks against APIs, such, credential oracles, credential stuffing, brute force, and default password attacks.
+Where the use of MFA is universal, the use of weak credential recovery such as "Questions and Answers" should be retired and data expunged from the system.

 Please review the [OWASP Proactive Controls](https://www.owasp.org/index.php/OWASP_Proactive_Controls#5:_Implement_Identity_and_Authentication_Controls) for high level overview of authentication controls, or the [OWASP Application Security Verification Standard](https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project#tab=Home), chapters V2 and V3 for a detailed set of requirements as per the risk level of your application